 History would have been a whole lot different if President Roosevelt decided to go with what he knew from the past, what he found comfortable, and not to risk his reputation and Presidency.

 Are you holding onto what you find comfortable?

-Effective leaders grow teams and organisations.
-This can only happen when you duplicate the right thinking from the Leadership down into the Organisation.
+Effective leaders grow teams, businesses and organisations.
+This can only happen when you duplicate the right thinking from the leadership down.

 One of the most effective ways to bring about a change in your thinking is to be led by somebody who has greater wisdom and experience than yourself.

 Are you being led?

 Who leads you?

 Nobody has all the answers and wisdom is more precious than gold because when you have wisdom you can make gold.
 Imagine if Roosevelt didn’t heed the advice of his expert physician, Dr. Alexander Lambert?

 I was led for 22 years and it had a major impact on bringing about a change in my thinking in all aspects of my life.
 When I look at where my life is today and some of the amazing things I have been able to achieve, it’s only because of me being personally challenged by someone I trusted to change the way I think.